dalsgaard/js-in-the-browser/docs/web-sockets.md

 #### message

+A message was received.
 The actual message can be read from the events data property.

 ```javascript
 ws.addEventListener('message', function (e) {